ICT621-RPL/RPL-Backend/README.md

 ### 3. Configuration:

-In app/__init__.py, replace username, password, and dbname with your MySQL credentials and database name.
+In .env, replace username, password, and dbname with your MySQL credentials and database name.

 ## Running the Application